khm2034/18-embedded-system/smartfarm/README.md

     ![moni](./img/moni.JPG)
     this thread is monitoring of sensor data. it monitor temperature and brightness on every 1ms. but It works differently in practice. because gettng the temperature data takes a long time.
     So, if the temperature data that is monitered is greater than 20 degrees, send a signal to the fan thread that is asleep.
-    Likewise, if the brightness data that is monitered is greater than 2500 degrees, send a signal to the led thread that is asleep. lastly, After 10 seconds, send ad signal to the send data thread.
+    Likewise, if the brightness data that is monitered is greater than 2500, send a signal to the led thread that is asleep. lastly, Every 10 seconds, send a signal to the send data thread.
 * ## led thread
     ![led](./img/led.JPG)
     this thread is turning on red led.